emqx/cloud-docs/en_US/deployments/tls_ssl.md

     - **Certificate chain**: It is usually provided by a third-party organization when issuing the certificate.
 If it is missing you can go to [Certificate Chain Complement](https://myssl.com/chain_download.html) to complete it.
     - **Certificate private key**: Private secret key.
     - **Client CA**: When choosing two-way, you need to provide the client CA certificate.
 3. After filling in all the fields, click on **Confirm**.
-On your deplyment overview page, you should see the certificate information in **TLS/SSL Config**.
+On your deployment overview page, you should see the certificate information in **TLS/SSL Config**.

 ![tls](./_assets/tls_two.png)

-### Test Two-Way TLS with MQTT X Client
+### Test Two-Way TLS with MQTTX Client

 Before testing, make sure that you have created authentication information, refer to [Certification and Authentication](./auth_dedicated.md).
-You can use [MQTT X Client](https://mqttx.app/) to connect to EMQX Cloud and test the TLS/SSL configuration.
+You can use [MQTTX Client](https://mqttx.app/) to connect to EMQX Cloud and test the TLS/SSL configuration.

-1. In MQTT X Client, create a new connection.
+1. In MQTTX Client, create a new connection.

    In the **General** section, fill in the information as follows: